YuxiangLiu-lyx/BlueBike/README.md

   - For our specified date range, the script will make API calls to request the corresponding hourly weather variables (including temperature, precipitation, and wind speed) for each station's location
   - The API responses will be parsed, cleaned, and structured into a tabular format ready to be merged with the Bluebikes trip data

+### Geospatial & Demographic Data for Spatial Modeling

+#### Public Transit Network

+- **Source**: Official GTFS data for the MBTA network.
+The most up-to-date files are now version-controlled and can be found on the MBTA's official GitHub-style archive: https://cdn.mbta.com/archive/archived_feeds.txt
+- **Methodology**: We will parse these files to extract the precise latitude and longitude of all subway and bus stops.

+#### Urban Infrastructure & Points-of-Interest (POIs)

+- **Source**: OpenStreetMap (OSM), the leading open-source global map database.
+Data will be accessed via the OSMnx library.
+Link: https://osmnx.readthedocs.io/en/stable/
+- **Methodology**: Using the Python library OSMnx, we will programmatically download data on the locations of key POIs (e.g., restaurants, offices, universities, parks) and the city's bike lane network.

+#### Demographic Data

+- **Source**: The U.S. Census Bureau's public data portal: https://data.census.gov/
+- **Methodology**: We will acquire population density and potentially other demographic data at the census tract level.
+This will allow us to correlate potential bike demand with the characteristics of the people living and working in each area.

 ## 4. Modeling Approach